Skip to main content

 </WrapPanel>

-Use when: You want items to flow and reflow based on available space, like a set of tags, a gallery of thumbnails, or a responsive button bar.
+Use when: You want items to flow based on available space, like tags, thumbnails, or a responsive button bar.

-Avoid when: You need items to align in a strict row-and-column grid.
-WrapPanel items on different lines are independent, so columns will not align unless you set a fixed ItemWidth.
+Avoid when: You need items to align in a strict pattern.
+WrapPanel items on different lines are spaced independently and will not form neat columns.

 UniformGrid

-Divides the available space into equal-sized cells.
+Divides the available space into equal cells.
 Children fill cells sequentially.

 <Button Content="7" />